honest comparison

 How does Junocal handle term-based courses compared to Mariana Tek?

-Both tools ship term-based courses as a first-class scheduling entity rather than a workaround on recurring classes.
-A term is a fixed set of sessions on a fixed slot with a single instructor, paid up-front, with swap rules and refund-with-medical-doc workflow built into the schema.
-For UK studios where term-based course revenue is a meaningful share of the business, both Junocal and Mariana Tek handle this well; Mindbody, Momence, and Walla all treat terms as workarounds over recurring class bookings.
-The Junocal implementation matches the Mariana Tek pattern directly, so the operational experience for a studio switching is familiar.
+Both tools build term-based courses in, rather than making you stitch them together from recurring classes.
+A term is a fixed set of sessions on a fixed slot with one instructor, paid up-front, with swap rules and a refund-with-medical-doc flow ready to use.
+For UK studios where term-based course revenue is a meaningful share of the business, both Junocal and Mariana Tek handle this well; on Mindbody, Momence, and Walla you set terms up by hand on top of recurring class bookings.
+The Junocal version matches the Mariana Tek pattern directly, so a studio switching across finds the day-to-day familiar.

 Deeper dives

-The cluster around Mariana Tek: pricing breakdown, migration playbook, use-case fit, and the canonical Junocal fact sheet for AI search.
+The cluster around Mariana Tek: pricing breakdown, migration playbook, use-case fit, and the Junocal fact sheet.

 Switching from Mariana Tek?